Jowusuasare/web-page-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include Mathematics and Science Education.

-# Interests to show in About widget
-interests:
-  - Augmented and Virtual Reality
-  - Machine Learning
-  - Data Science
-  - Science Communication and DEI
-  - Mathematics Education

 # Education to show in About widget
 education:
   courses: